syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-navigations.md

 {% endtabs %}

 ### Backward
-You can use the `backward` method of ` DateRangePickerController` for viewing the previous immediate visible dates in the `SfDateRangePicker`.
-It will move to previous month if the calendar view is month, similarly it will move to previous week for week view and previous day for day view.
+You can use the `backward` method of ` DateRangePickerController` for viewing the previous immediate previous visible dates in the `SfDateRangePicker`.
+It will move to the previous month if the calendar view is in month, similarly it will move to the previous week for week view and previous day for day view.

 {% tabs %}
 {% highlight Dart %}